U.S. National Archives and Records Administration

 Digital Accessibility at NARA for Users with Disabilities

-All National Archives and Records Administration (NARA) museums, research facilities, and Presidential Libraries are accessible (ADA compliant).
-If you have questions regarding a specific location’s accessibility, please contact the facility directly.
+All National Archives and Records Administration (NARA) museums, research facilities, and Presidential Libraries are accessible and compliant with the ADA.
+For questions regarding a specific location’s accessibility, please contact the facility directly.

 Information Communication Technology